DrYenyen/How-to-region-change-remarry-or-merge-Games-Updates-and-DLC/README.md

 Unsure. :/ try it and find out :)

 # 11. Update - Change Region
 Change the region of a FPKG Update file (you may need the  product code region and unique number ID of both the source region and the

 # 12. Save sharing between US/EU Games
 Convert a save file to another region

+# Usage instructions

+# 1. Remarry Game + Update
+Place the base game you have in the **Game** folder
+Place the update file in the **Update** folder
+Run the *PS4 v27* file and type 1 in the CMD window then press enter and wait the larger the files the longer the proccess

+# 2. Merge Game + Update
+Place the base game you have in the **Game** folder
+Place a COMPATIBLE update file in the **Update** folder
+Run the *PS4 v27* file and type 2 in the CMD window then press enter and wait the larger the files the longer the proccess

+# 3. Backup Backported Files
+Place the backported pkg you have in the **Backport** folder
+Run the *PS4 v27* file and type 3 in the CMD window then press enter and wait the larger the files the longer the proccess

+# 4. PS4 Rebuild PKG - Backport
+Place the base game you have in the **Game** folder
+Place the update file in the **Update** folder
+Place .zip archive file you get from 3.
+Backup Backported Files or one you have sourced yourself
+Run the *PS4 v27* file and type 4 in the CMD window then press enter and wait the larger the files the longer the proccess
+THE FILE YOU GET IS ONLY THE UPDATE TO THE GAME YOU STILL NEED THE BASE GAME OR TO MERGE IT WITH 2.
+Merge Game + Update